Thesis

 Anthropic also competes with various established AI research labs backed by large tech companies; most notably, Google’s DeepMind, Meta AI, and Microsoft Azure AI.

-Meta: Released in April 2024, LLaMA 3 is Meta’s large language model, accessible for research and commercial purposes.
+Prior to this, Meta released LLaMA 3 in April 2024.
 In July 2023, Meta announced that it would be making LLaMA open-source.
 “Open source drives innovation because it enables many more developers to build with new technology”, posted Mark Zuckerberg.
 “It also improves safety and security because when software is open, more people can scrutinize it to identify and fix potential issues.”
 While LLaMA 3 lags behind GPT-4 in reasoning and mathematics, it remains one of the largest open-source models available and rivals major models in some performance aspects, making it a likely choice for independent developers.

 Microsoft Azure: Among its hundreds of services, Microsoft Azure’s AI platform offers tools and frameworks for users to build AI solutions.
 While Azure offers a portfolio of AI products instead of its own foundation models, these products include top models like GPT-4o and LLaMA 2, which can be used for services ranging from internal cognitive search to video and image analysis.
 Unlike Claude, which is low-code and accessible for teams of all sizes, Azure primarily targets developers and data scientists capable of coding on top of existing models.
 As such, Microsoft Azure AI serves as an indirect competitor to Anthropic, increasing the accessibility and customizability of foundation AI models.